 EXAMPLE 1: Mary applied for EA on October 8th as she had received an eviction notice from her landlord for non-payment of rent.
 Within five working days of her application, the W-2 agency verified nonfinancial and financial eligibility and Mary was found eligible for EA due to impending homelessness.
 The W-2 agency requested that Mary inform her landlord that a payment was available if the landlord agreed not to proceed with the eviction.
-Mary's landlord called the W-2 agency and verbally confirmed that he would not proceed with the eviction.
-The W-2 agency then issued the payment to Mary's landlord.
+Mary's landlord called the W-2 agency then issued the payment to Mary's landlord.
 The W-2 agency mailed a cover letter to Mary's landlord to confirm that upon receipt of the payment, the landlord would not proceed with evicting Mary.